nabeelvalley/docs/blockchain/fabric-via-docs.md

 peer chaincode invoke -o orderer.example.com:7050  --tls $CORE_PEER_TLS_ENABLED --cafile $ORDERER_CA -C $CHANNEL_NAME -n mycc -c '{"Args":["invoke","a","b","10"]}'
 peer chaincode query -C $CHANNEL_NAME -n mycc -c '{"Args":["query","a"]}'
 ```

+## Chaincode for Developers

+Chaincode is a program in Go, Node or Java that implements the prescribed Chaincode Interface.
+It runs in a secured docker container isolated from the peer process and intiializes and manages ledger state by way of transactions

+Chaincode handles business logic agreed by members of a network, similar to a smart contract.
+Chaincode can be invoked to update or query the ledger, and with the correct permissions even invoke other chaincode

+### The Chaincode API

+Any chaincode program must implement the `Chaincode` interface, whose methods are called in response to received transactions.
+Particularly the `Init` method is called when a chaincode receives an `instantiate` or `upgrade` transaction

+The other interface available is the `ChaincodeStubInterface` and allows chaincodes to access and modify the ledger and make invocations to other chaincode